Simoxus/scp-project-unity/README.md

 #### **3. Installing the Unity Editor and Modules**

-You will need the correct version of the Unity Editor to open the project.
-If you don't have it installed, Unity Hub will prompt you to download the recommended version.
+You will need the correct version of the Unity Editor to open the project. (if you don't have it installed, Unity Hub will prompt you to download the recommended version)

 * **Platform Modules:** Ensure you also install the necessary **Build Support** modules for the platforms you plan to compile for (e.g., Windows, Linux, macOS).